jordanphillips23/JordanPhillipsPortfolio/readme.txt

 The projects that are contained within this portfolio

-Modular Java demo in Java Demo
+Modular system and matrix demo in Java Demo

 A Doc2Vec demo in Python Demo